nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Wek 11 - Oct 28 - Nov 03.md

 ## Tasks Completed:
   - Change nav-bar to reflect feedback
-  - Consulted with Matt on new home page design
-  - Started work on new home page ~20% complete
+  - Matt provided me with the mock-up for the new home page.
+I started finished ~20% of the work.
+Using the bootstrap component with Dash is challenging as there are not many resources available.

 ## Sub-team meeting: